DFE-Digital/schools-experience/README.md

 ## Testing

-If you have plenty of cpu cores, it faster to run tests with parallel_tests
+If you have plenty of cpu cores, it is faster to run tests with parallel_tests

 1. Create the databases - `bundle exec rake parallel:create`
 2. Copy the schema over from the main database - `bundle exec rake parallel:prepare`